The Masked Singer: All the clues, rumours and guesses so far - NewsBreak

 Who is Fawn?

-One person has made a guess that Fawn is Faye Tozer from Steps.
+One person has made a guess that Fawn is Faye Tozer from Steps – however, once they’ve performed for the first time, there’ll be much more to go on.

-She asked for five sugars in her tea, before remarking: “Like a fawn, I admit that when I was young I was a bit awkward.”

 Fan of Fawn?
 Find more information here .